 Commencing April 24, 1998, the Class A Common Stock began trading on AMEX under the symbol "HEI.A."
-The Common Stock is traded on AMEX under the symbol "HEI."
-The following table sets forth, for the periods indicated, the high and low sales prices for the Class A Common Stock and the Common Stock as reported on AMEX, as well as the amount of cash dividends paid per share during such periods.
+On January 29, 1999, the Class A Common Stock and the Common Stock commenced trading on the New York Stock Exchange under the symbols "HEI.A" and "HEI," respectively, and both classes of stock ceased trading on AMEX.
+The following table sets forth, for the periods indicated, the high and low sales prices for the Class A Common Stock and the Common Stock as reported on AMEX and NYSE, as applicable, as well as the amount of cash dividends paid per share during such periods.
 Lufthansa Technik, as a 20% shareholder of our Flight Support Group, will be entitled to 20% of any dividends paid by our Flight Support Group.